 In September 2009 Butler College takes its final form as a four-year residential college, with 1915 Hall and Bloomberg Hall complementing the new Butler complex.
 At long last the college, is architecturally unified, with the new Butler complex perfectly integrating the red brick and curves of Wu Hall and 1915 Hall with the angularity of Bloomberg.

-In his address at the Butler opening in 1983, the late Emory Elliott, Professor of English and first Master of Butler College, described how Butler and the other Residential Colleges were going to enhance the undergraduate experience at Princeton:
+In his address at the Butler opening in 1983, the late Emory Elliott, Professor of English and first Head of Butler College, described how Butler and the other Residential Colleges were going to enhance the undergraduate experience at Princeton:

 "Clearly this new college structure offers to the entire freshman and sophomore classes many new kinds of opportunities for student-faculty interaction and for social, cultural, and intellectual experiences that were difficult to provide before.
 But equally important for me is that we now can recreate in the residential college the atmosphere of an intimate intellectual community that impressed me so much about an earlier Princeton when I first arrived [in the early 1970s]."5

-Master Elliott’s words echoed the lofty goals articulated by Woodrow Wilson at the beginning of the twentieth century.
+Head of College Elliott’s words echoed the lofty goals articulated by Woodrow Wilson at the beginning of the twentieth century.
 The former president of both the University and the nation would surely be pleased – but not surprised – that the Residential Colleges have become such an integral part of the Princeton tradition.